5l1v3r1/Unsecure/README.md

 # Security-Bypass

-PoC that bypass auth window of Little Flocker / Little Snitch (same concept can be applied to others such as BlockBlock etc).
+PoC that bypass auth window of Little Flocker / Little Snitch / BlockBlock (same concept can be applied to others security tools).

-Description: This PoC run an external program and detect when Little Flocker or Little Snitch window appear then it automatically click on the "Allow" button by calculating the distance (so it works pretty well on every resolution).
+Description: This PoC run an external program and detect when Little Flocker, Little Snitch or BlockBlock window appear then it automatically click on the "Allow" button by calculating the distance (so it works pretty well on every resolution).
 The window only appear for a fraction of second.

 To use it, just run ./Security-Bypass-Binary then do what you want!

-**This PoC works against Little Flocker and Little Snitch** *(Even with GUI scripting disabled)***, it's easy to implement new detection mechanism like for BlockBlock and many more!**
+**This PoC works against Little Flocker, Little Snitch** *(Even with GUI scripting disabled)*** and BlockBlock.
+It's easy to implement new detection mechanism!**

 **Vulnerable version of macOS: <= 10.12.2 (latest)**